perchwire/jekyll-now/_posts/2016-09-17-baby-university-board-members.md

 Steve brings over two decades of successful experience, leading improvements in education, business, and not for profits.
 He has been involved in education for more than 20 years as a COO, board member, and consultant in education.

-Steve is the founder and president of "Enlīt.":http://enlitllc.com/ Enlīt's technology, tools, and training build the capacity of educational organizations to operate more efficiently, reach goals, and make changes that improve performance.
+Steve is the founder and president of [Enlīt](http://enlitllc.com).
+Enlīt's technology, tools, and training build the capacity of educational organizations to operate more efficiently, reach goals, and make changes that improve performance.

 Enlīt has worked with over 100 educational organizations in 13 states since 2010.
-Enlīt's technology and training adapt and integrate "Lean Six Sigma,":https://en.wikipedia.org/wiki/Lean_Six_Sigma the balanced scorecard and benchmarking to the educational organization.
+Enlīt's technology and training adapt and integrate [Lean Six Sigma](https://en.wikipedia.org/wiki/Lean_Six_Sigma), the balanced scorecard and benchmarking to the educational organization.

 Steve has served in executive positions with British Petroleum, and he is the former COO of Toledo Public schools where he led initiatives that generated over $17 million per year in cost savings, improved labor relations, and community perception of the district.